siddhant230/federated_rag/readme.md

 1. Click below to download the ZIP file of the repository: [Download Repository](https://github.com/siddhant230/federated_rag/archive/refs/heads/main.zip)
 2. Extract the ZIP file.
-3. Move the extracted voting folder into the `SyftBox/apis/` directory.
+3. Move the extracted fed-rag folder into the `SyftBox/apis/` directory.

 SyftBox will automatically detect and install the new API during its execution cycle.